 Mine’s an egg noodle stir fry with chicken, but you could make yours a shrimp, pork or beef mee goreng.
 Or you could skip the meat and add tofu or more vegetables if you prefer.

 My stir fry is just mildly spicy, so add more chili sauce if you like to feel the heat.
+If you like, you could also add an egg on top of your noodles before serving.
+Yum.
 The world’s your noodle!

 More easy Asian meals